AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 + Groups
 + ACLs

-Repo Init scripts are stored as `scripts` entries of `RepositoryInitializer` OSGi factory configurations, and thus, can be implicitly targetted by runmode, allowing for differences between AEM Author and AEM Publish Services' Repo Init scripts, or even between Envs (Dev, Stage and Prod).
+Repo Init scripts are stored as `scripts` entries of `RepositoryInitializer` OSGi factory configurations, and thus, can be implicitly targeted by runmode, allowing for differences between AEM Author and AEM Publish Services' Repo Init scripts, or even between Envs (Dev, Stage and Prod).

 Note that when defining Users, and Groups, only groups are considered part of the application, and integral to its function should be defined here.
 Organization Users and Groups should still be defined at runtime in AEM; for example, if a custom workflow assigns work to a named Group, that Group should defined in via Repo Init in the AEM application, however if the Grouping is merely organizational, such as "Wendy's Team" and "Sean's Team", these are best defined, and managed at runtime in AEM.